I certainly didn't set out to become an expert on how to heal a broken heart—however, life seemed to offer me the

 Ready to go even deeper?
 Likely the roots of your emotional pain may have originated in childhood.
 Take a moment to connect with your inner girl child and ask her,

-The fourth pillar of healing hearts is self-reflection—or self-reflective information processing, as it is known in the trauma healing community.
+The fourth pillar of how to heal a broken heart is self-reflection—or self-reflective information processing, as it is known in the trauma healing community.

 Self-reflective information processing means looking at your situation through the lens of a witness.
 Start by noting the memories and feelings coming up in relation to your current heartbreak.